caleb531/personal-website/_pages/privacy-policy.md

 - All personal website pages hosted on the **calebevans.me** domain
 - All web apps, websites, and other projects hosted on all **\*.calebevans.me** subdomains

-This privacy policy was last updated on February 9th, 2017.
+This privacy policy was last updated on November 11th, 2018.

 ### Secure Connection